tributech-solutions/tributech-docs/docs/setup/agent/setup.md

 The Agent can be installed on any platform that supports running docker-contaienrs.

-Self-installation is currently not supported if you want to deploy a DataSpace Agent, please talk to your contact person at Tributech our send an email to our [Customer Advisory Team](https://www.tributech.io/about-us/).
+Self-installation is currently not supported if you want to deploy a DataSpace Agent, please talk to your contact person at Tributech or send an email to our [Customer Advisory Team](https://www.tributech.io/about-us/).